vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 and 153 A of the Indian Penal Code.
-The Government of Bombay seem to have realised the risk of getting conviction on the article of May 12th and so, another sanction to prosecute Mr. Tilak for publishing the lead- ing article in the Kesari of June 9th entitled " These remedies are not lasting " was given, a fresh warrant was issued and executed on Mr. Tilak in jail ; and by two separate orders was Mr. Tilak committed to the
+The Government of Bombay seem to have realised the risk of getting conviction on the article of May 12th and so, another sanction to prosecute Mr. Tilak for publishing the lead###ing article in the Kesari of June 9th entitled " These remedies are not lasting " was given, a fresh warrant was issued and executed on Mr. Tilak in jail ; and by two separate orders was Mr. Tilak committed to the